Skip to content

 The redeeming quality of SMS messaging is its reliability.
 Pretty much every cell phone used today supports SMS — and the best VoIP systems all do, too — which can boost the delivery rate of your business texts.

 While Androids and iPhones support MMS, not every cell phone does.
 Sending an MMS to a phone number that can’t receive MMS messages can lead to deliverability issues.
-Though most US adults own smartphones, 15% still don’t.
-It’s harder to guarantee that your mobile marketing will go through to subscribers when using MMS.
+Though most US adults own smartphones, 10% still don’t.
+It’s harder to guarantee your mobile marketing will go through to subscribers when using MMS.

-When should you use SMS or MMS?
+When to use SMS messages

-Due to its simplicity and strong deliverability, SMS is a great choice when you want to send texts like:
+SMS vs. MMS messaging have unique perks that can help you improve your business communication.
+Due to its simplicity and consistent deliverability, SMS is a great choice when you want to send texts like:

 • Time-sensitive alerts